Mountain Meadows Gateway

 Motorized Vehicles: No motorized vehicles on the property.

-Pets: Dogs on leash only due to sensitive wildlife and nesting habitat.
+Pets: Dogs must be on leash due to sensitive wildlife and nesting habitat.
 Please clean up after your pet.

 Trails: There are unmaintained foot-paths at this time.
 Please watch where you step.